Portrait of Bentley

 Traditional craftsmanship forms the basis of the finest Bentleys

-In addition to the Bentayga, the current model series includes the Continental and the Flying Spur.
+The current model series includes the Continental, Flying Spur and Bentayga, with the Supersports to follow in 2026.
 The Bacalar, Batur and Blower models are also produced in exclusive small-scale series.
 There were also special models from Mulliner; the coachbuilder has cooperated with Bentley since 1923.
 Mulliner builds vehicles for Bentley to this day – partially on a small-unit basis – and sometimes with interior cladding made of 5,000-year-old wood.
 A single leather seat in a Mulliner Bacalar has exactly 148,199 stitches.
 By hand, of course.
 These flagships shape the brand’s DNA – and attract prominent buyers.